fermigas/ltvt/README.md

 ## October 2018 Update

 Welcome to a fork of the LTVT code base.
 LTVT lost their home when wikispaces shut down.
-We're getting the content from ltvt.wikisapces.com [here](https://github.com/fermigas/ltvt/wiki), and this is a repository of the program's code and binaries.
+We're getting the content from ltvt.wikispaces.com back up [here](https://github.com/fermigas/ltvt/wiki), and this is a repository of the program's code and binaries.
 Our intent is to take LTVT forward, but we don't have a plan yet.
 There's some talk of Javascript, Typescript, React and Electron, but we've got a lot to learn about the existing program.

 This isn't the official site, but the original author Jim Mosher was kind enough to provide permission and a huge archive of files (through John Moore on [Cloudy Nights](https://www.cloudynights.com/topic/623894-long-term-status-of-lunar-terminator-visualization-tool/#entry8879915)).